isabelc/quick-business-website/readme.txt

 - `aggregateRating` Schema.org microdata which will add stars to your website in Google search results, making your site stand out.

-For more info, see the [FAQ](http://wordpress.org/plugins/quick-business-website/faq/) and the [plugin web page](http://smartestthemes.com/downloads/quick-business-website-plugin/).
+For more info, see the [Instruction Guide](http://smartestthemes.com/docs/category/quick-business-website---wordpress-plugin/).

 For support, please use the [Support forum](http://wordpress.org/support/plugin/quick-business-website).